 This also goes back to the topic of choosing your niche in Chapter 1.
-I do want to point out that when you first start out, you might not have a crystal clear idea yet who you’re writing for.
-That’s totally normal and you’ll grow into that with time.
+I want to point out that when you first start, you might not have a crystal clear idea of who you’re writing for.
+That’s normal, and you’ll grow into that with time.

 Just always keep the question in mind when writing your posts: who is this article aimed to help?

 Now let’s take a look at my favorite tools to help you narrow down what you’ll be writing about.